AAA Editor Notes

 Balboa Park is at 1549 El Prado, roughly bounded by Sixth Ave., Upas St., 28th St. and Russ Blvd.
 This 1,200-acre recreation and cultural center boasts 17 museums; such performing arts venues as the Old Globe Theatre and the Marie Hitchcock Puppet Theater; numerous gardens; 65 miles of hiking and biking trails; and multiple athletic facilities, including a golf complex with views of downtown San Diego and Coronado.

 Guided tours are available.
-Pets on leash are allowed.
+Pet friendly (call for restrictions/fees.).
 Recreational activities are permitted.
 Picnicking is permitted.
 Food is available.